Choosing a course

 These guides can help you find out more about:

-- Whether there are additional requirements (e.g., entrance tests, interviews or folio presentations)
+- whether there are additional requirements (for example, entrance tests, interviews or folio presentations).

 This isn't an exhaustive list, but it's a good place to get started.

-- MyFuture (new window - note: free registration is required) - browse courses and career profiles, and take a career planning quiz
+- MyFuture (new window - Browse courses and career profiles, and take a career planning quiz (note: free registration is required to use this site).

 Another good way to find out more about what kind of courses are out there is to head along to an Open Day so that you can talk to students and lecturers in person.